Po-Hung0804/MLP_crowd_flow_prediction/README.md

 # MLP_crowd_flow_prediction
+## Introducton
-predict the crowd flow with using MLP
+### predict the crowd flow with using MLP and compare with the LSTM model build with Keras